faatya/pressf/README.md

 # PressF

 ## Overview
-PressF is a Next.js-based web application designed to provide a structured platform for managing courses, professors, and user interactions.
+PressF is a Next.js-based web application designed to provide a structured platform for New Uzbekistan University to manage courses, get information aboput professors, and convenient user interactions.
 It integrates authentication, feedback, and profile management features.

 ## Features
 - User Profiles – Users can create and manage their profiles.